BinaryMuse/angular-annotate-sweetjs/README.md

 ### Manual Annotation

-Angular provides a workaround--any function that works with its injector can also be specified as an array where the first elements match up with the *names* of the services, and the function can take parameters of any name.
+Angular provides a workaround—any function that works with its injector can also be specified as an array where the first elements match up with the *names* of the services, and the function can take parameters of any name.
 For instance,

 ```javascript
 app.controller('SomeController', ['$scope', '$http', function($scope, $http) {